felippemr/resume/README.md

 Courses
 ----------------------------
+* B.S in Business at Penn State Campus (started on fall 2020)
 * Financial Markets by Yale University on Coursera.
 [Syllabus](https://www.coursera.org/learn/financial-markets-global/)
 * Cloud Computing Concepts: Part 2 by University of Illinois at Urbana-Champaign on Coursera.
 [Syllabus](https://www.coursera.org/learn/cloud-computing)
 * Machine Learning Foundations: A Case Study Approach by University of Washington on Coursera.
 [Syllabus](https://www.coursera.org/learn/ml-foundations)